frankdevlabs/sgtm-manual-server/README.md

 # Manual sGTM setup on a Docker Swarm cluster

-This template can be used to setup server-side Google Tag Manager (sGTM) using a cluster of Docker Swarm nodes (hosted on a vps such as EC2 or a droplet on [Digital Ocean ](https://digitalocean.com/)).
-This is setup is meant as a rudimentary starting point to self-host sGTM.
+This template can be used to initiate server-side Google Tag Manager (sGTM) using a cluster of Docker Swarm nodes (hosted on a VPS such as EC2 or a [Digital Ocean ](https://digitalocean.com/) droplet).
+This setup is meant as a rudimentary starting point to self-host sGTM.
 This setup will require an own domain name.

 ## Usage example
 We will use Digital Ocean as an example.
 Digital Ocean offers an relative easy interface to test this setup.
-You could also opt for
+You could opt for
 (even) cheaper alternatives, such as [Contabo](https://contabo.com/en/).
 AWS EC2 instances are also a great option when using spot instances.

 1. In Digital Ocean we create several VPS ('droplets') within the same VPC (select the option when creating your 'droplets' in Digital Ocean).
 This example is tested with 5 small VPS: 1 GB / 1 Intel vCPU / 25 GB.
 Your could also opt for 2-3 'droplets' with more capacity.
 Some specific Digital Ocean related note which allow to safe some time:
-- (i) Don't forget to select the D**ocker Image** under 'Marketplace' section when creating your VPS (ellse you need to install this yourself - [see here](https://docs.docker.com/desktop/install/ubuntu/))!
+- (i) Don't forget to select the **Docker Image** under then'Marketplace' section when creating your VPS (else you need to install this yourself - [see here](https://docs.docker.com/desktop/install/ubuntu/))!
 - (ii) Add a SSH key to your VPS!
 See [this page](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/) if your don't know how.
 ![creating 5 droplets in DO](./images/digital-ocean-create-5-droplets.png)

-2. Next, we ssh into one of the VPS.
-Like so (replace IP with one of the droplets you just created):
+2. Next, we ssh into one of the VPS, like so (replace the public IP with one of the droplets you just created):
    ```bash
     $ ssh root@174.138.14.207
    ```
-3. We will now create the 'manager node' of the Docker Swarm.
-Setup the Firewall of the host you have ssh'd into like so:
+3. We will now create the 'manager node' of the Docker Swarm, but first we modify the firewall of the host you have just ssh'd into:
     ```bash
     $ ufw allow 22/tcp
     $ ufw allow 2376/tcp